nasa-communities/nasa-communities.github.io/_pages/clubs/toastmasters/member_app_instructions.markdown

 - Be added to the club email distribution list
 - Receive meeting agendas and announcements
 - Be assigned a mentor (when available)
-- Begin participating in meeting roles, Table Topics®, and prepared speeches
+- Begin participating in meeting roles, Table Topics, and prepared speeches

 Remember—there is no pressure to speak immediately.
 Participate at your own pace while becoming familiar with the meeting format.